meteor/meteor/content/structure.md

  2. If you'd prefer to put the applications in different repositories, you can use a [git submodule](https://git-scm.com/docs/git-submodule) to include the package (which would live in its own repository) in each app's `packages/` directory.

-You can also share module code (like `imports/some-module`) in a similar fashion.
+You can also share a module (like `imports/some-module`) in a similar fashion.

-<h3 id="sharing-data">Sharing Data</h3>
+<h3 id="sharing-data">Sharing data</h3>

 Another important consideration is how you'll share the data between your different applications.

 The simplest approach is to point both applications at the same `MONGO_URL` and allow both applications to read and write from the database directly.
-This can work well thanks to Meteor's from-the-ground-up support for reactivity and realtime changes in the database (when one app changes the some data, a user of the other will see the changes quickly thanks to the oplog driver).
+This works well thanks to Meteor's support for reactivity through the database.
+When one app changes some data in MongoDB, users of the any other app connected to the database will see the changes immediately thanks to Meteor's livequery.

 However, in some cases it's better to allow one application to be the master, and control access to the data for other applications via an API.
-This can help if for instance you want to deploy the different applications on different schedules and want to be conservative about how the data changes.
+This can help if you want to deploy the different applications on different schedules and need to be conservative about how the data changes.

-The simplest way to provide a server-server API is to use the DDP protocol!
-You can you [`DDP.connect()`](http://docs.meteor.com/#/full/ddp_connect) to connect from a "client" server to the data-managing server, and then use the connection object returned to make method calls and read from publications.
+The simplest way to provide a server-server API is to use Meteor's built-in DDP protocol directly.
+This is the same way your Meteor client gets data from your server, but you can also use it to communicate between different applications.
+You can use [`DDP.connect()`](http://docs.meteor.com/#/full/ddp_connect) to connect from a "client" server to the master server, and then use the connection object returned to make method calls and read from publications.

 XXX: Do we want to show how to mirror a publication (boilerplate)? or passthrough a method call (complexities about authentication).